FurqanRaufHere/MultiAgent-Chatbot/README.md

 This README explains what the project does, how it works, how to run it, common troubleshooting steps, and how to extend it.
 It focuses on practical usage and architecture rather than a plain file listing.

 ---

-## Purpose & Motivation

-- Provide a small, modular multi-agent system that mimics how a team of specialized assistants cooperates to answer complex questions.
-- Showcase adaptive behavior: pre-checking and using long-term memory to avoid redundant work, planning workflows with an LLM, executing specialized subtasks, synthesizing final answers, and storing key findings for later retrieval.
-- Offer a developer-friendly codebase for experimentation with planning/synthesis LLMs, vector memory, and agent orchestration.

 ## Key Features

 - Agent orchestration via a `CoordinatorAgent` that plans workflows and routes tasks to specialized agents.